 Prune juice is a rich source of fiber.
 The high-fiber content supports the growth of healthy bacteria in our digestive tract.
 As a result, it promotes digestive health and regular bowel movements.

-Prunes are known to actively help in softening stools and is immensely useful for those who suffer from constipation.
-Being a good source of fiber, it increases the frequency of passing stools as well.
-Again, a boon for those with constipated bowels, be it, adults or infants.
+Prunes are known to actively help in softening stools and are immensely useful for those who suffer from constipation.
+Being a good source of fiber, prune juice increases the frequency of passing stools as well.
+Again, a boon for those with constipated bowels, be it adults or infants.